msyamkumar/cs220-projects/spring20/p9/stage2.md

 #### #Q30: What is the percentage of change in the average rating changed for the product 'Fire Tablet, 7 Display, Wi-Fi, 8 GB - Includes Special Offers, Magenta', because of the addition of the new data?

 A positive number would imply an increase in the average rating, and a negative number would imply a decrease.

+That's it for mandatory section of Stage 2.
+Please attempt the optional 5 questions [Optional stage 2](stage2_optional.md) for further practice.